 1950: ‘E’ series passport replaces ‘B’ and ‘C’ series.

-1964: ‘G’ series passports introduced, with the British Crown at the top of the cover, the word ‘Australia’ followed by the Commonwealth (Australian) Coat of Arms, and the words ‘British Passport’ at the bottom.
+1964: ‘G’ series passports were introduced, with the British Crown at the top of the cover, the word ‘Australia’ followed by the Commonwealth (Australian) Coat of Arms, and the words ‘British Passport’ at the bottom.

 1967: Australian passport covers no longer carry the words ‘British Passport’ but retain the Crown.
 The word ‘Australia’ appears below the Crown, followed by the Commonwealth Coat of Arms and the word ‘Passport’.

 1975: Responsibility for Australian passport functions transferred to the Department of Foreign Affairs (now the Department of Foreign Affairs and Trade), from the then Department of Labour and Immigration.

 1980: Computerized Passport Issue and Control System (PICS) launched.

 1983: Permission of husbands no longer required for the issue of passports to wives.

-1984: Passports Act amended to provide that passports can be issued only to Australian citizens.
-‘T’ series passport introduced, with Crown emblem removed from cover.
+1984: Passports Act amended to provide that passports can be issued only to Australian citizens. ’T’ series passport introduced, with Crown emblem removed from the cover.

 1984: Australian passports include machine-readable information and are the first in the world to have a laminate built into the document.

 1984: Passport applications must be lodged personally at an official post office or passport office.

-1986: Single identity passports introduced, meaning children could no longer be included on their parent’s passport.
+1986: Single identity passports were introduced, meaning children could no longer be included on their parent’s passports.

 1988: ‘H’ and ‘J’ series passports were issued with the Bicentennial logo.